michaelKurowski/gpt-codebase-scanner/README.md

 # What's this
 This is an utility that scans a typescript codebase and allows user to query it using natural language.

 Please keep in mind that this app uses OpenAPI under the hood.
 It's my toy project / PoC and I don't take responsibility for the costs of the OpenAPI usage (especially when used on a big codebase).
-You use it at your own risk.
+When I've used it on a small-medium project it took more or less 4 USD (march 2023 prices) to scan a codebase.
+At the time of writing this, there's an option to set a balance limit on the Open AI website.
+That is to say you use it at your own risk.

 # Requirments
 - OpenAPI API Key